 - 124 credit hours are required to graduate from the RN to BSN program the RN License will be awarded a block credit totaling the current ASN Nursing Core Requirement total credit hours; Support and Major courses comprise the remaining 82 credit hours. - 2.
-Up to seventy (70) hours of junior/community college credit may be transferred toward an RN to BSN degree. - Earn a grade of C- or higher in all Support Course Requirements and earn a grade of B- or higher in all Nursing Core Requirements. - Earn a GPA of 2.0 or higher in major courses (includes any support course requirements). - 5.
-To ensure current nursing knowledge, all RN to BSN course requirements must be completed within five years of acceptance into the program.
+Up to seventy (70) hours of junior/community college credit may be transferred toward an RN to BSN degree. - 3.
+Earn a grade of C or higher in all Science and Behavioral Science support courses. - 4.
+Earn of C- for remaining support course requirements. - 5.
+Earn a grade of B- or higher in all Nursing Core Requirements. - Earn a GPA of 2.0 or higher in major courses (includes any support course requirements). - 7.
+To ensure current Nursing knowledge, all RN to BSN course requirements must be completed within five years of acceptance into the program.